 “Mayya Mori, Main Nahi Maakhan Khaayo…” Can you hear faint strands of Lord Krishna’s famous reprise in the backdrop?
-No wonder, Janmashtami, or Baal Gopal’s birthday, will soon be here on August 14!
+No wonder, Janmashtami, or Baal Gopal’s birthday, will soon be here on August 30!
 If your little one is driving you up the wall with kitchen raids, wall art and soiled clothes, try and think of it as his Baal Leela and gear up for Janmashtami!

 One of the major festivals of the Hindu calendar, Janmashtami is celebrated across India.
 Such is the charm of Mohana or Govinda or no matter which of the 108 names you address him by!
 This is also an occasion you should celebrate with your children.
 After all, they leave no stone unturned to carve their own exciting adventures every day, no less than the playful hero of Gokul!

-5 Krishna Janmashtami Celebration Ideas For Kids
+8 Krishna Janmashtami Celebration Ideas for Kids

-These 5 Janmashtami celebration ideas are awesome and will make your Gokulashtami a memorable one.
+These 8 Janmashtami celebration ideas are awesome and will make your Gokulashtami a memorable one.

-1. Help them decorate the puja room
+1. Help them decorate the puja room.

 Children love bright colours and anything that triggers their creativity.
-Why not let them help you setup the Krishna jhoola (swing) or singhasan (throne) and decorate it with flowers, sandalwood and jasmine garlands?
+Why not let them help you set up the Krishna jhoola (swing) or singhasan (throne) and decorate it with flowers, sandalwood and jasmine garlands?
 Your munchkins will love dressing up Krishna in a colourful outfit, complete with jewellery and a flute.
 You can also help them make cows of mud for the background and add some tufts of grass.
 Perfect Gokul setting right in your home!

-2. Tell them a thrilling Mahabharata story
+2. Tell them a thrilling Mahabharata story.

 What would Mahabharata be without the wise, mischievous and delightful Krishna?
 Right from his adventurous childhood, where he got the better of Putna Rakshashi (demoness) and Kaliya Naag (giant serpent), to Kurukshetra, where he was the charioteer of the brave warrior Arjuna, Krishna’s stories are full of excitement.
 Watch your kids be enthralled (and also learn about Indian mythology).

-3. Help them draw stunning peacocks
+3. Help them draw stunning peacocks.

 Think Krishna and a beautiful peacock feather comes to mind.
 The story goes that once when Krishna was playing his flute, the melody made the peacocks dance in joy.
 It was then that the Peacock King offered his feathers as an offering – a gift Krishna wore ever since.
 Legend aside, peacocks can be fun to draw and paint as well.
-Guide your artists to paint some with water colours or good old thumbprinting technique.
+Guide your artists to paint some with watercolours or good old thumbprinting techniques.
 They can also pose with their artwork, dressed up as Krishna or Radha!

-4. Whip up some Janmashtami special treats
+4. Whip up some Janmashtami special treats.

 No Indian festival is complete without special delicacies.
 If you fast on Janmashtami, consider whipping up some upvaas-special food that the kids will adore.
 A complete meal plan could be Sabudana Pakora, Jeera Aloo, Seviyan Kheer and Cucumber Raita.
 Also make some Shrikhand, Milk Cake and Kalakand.
 Krishna loved butter, ghee and all things milk.
 Watch the plates being devoured as “Govinda Aala Re” plays in the background!

-5. Watch the celebrations in the neighbourhood
+6. Watch the celebrations in the neighbourhood.

 If you live in a neighbourhood where Janmashtami is celebrated with gusto, there will be lots of confetti and light.
-The festival has a special charm in the cities of Mathura, Vrindavan and Dwarka, where cultural activities and the widely popular Dahi Handi take centrestage.
+The festival has a special charm in the cities of Mathura, Vrindavan and Dwarka, where cultural activities and the widely popular Dahi Handi take centre stage.
 In South India too, the day is celebrated with great joy.
 Go out and see the decorations with your family.
 You’ll get lots of click-worthy moments, not to forget memories.